Introduction to Operator Overloading in Python

 Output:

-Explanation: In the given example, two strings are compared to determine which one is greater using the greater than and less than operator.
+Explanation: In this example, we compare two strings to determine which one is greater using the greater than and less than operators.

 4. Equal to Operator Overloaded